The Mating Call: Cast

+Production

-Although the story takes place immediately after World War I (1918-1919), all of Evelyn Brent's and Helen Foster's clothes are strictly in the 1928 short skirt mode, completely out of place in the time frame of the story.
-The film does reflect, however, some of the societal issues following the war.
-During the war, women had greater freedom regarding employment and their role in society, and there was pressure after the end of the war for them to return to their pre-war status.
+Although the story takes place immediately after World War I (1918–1919), all of Evelyn Brent's and Helen Foster's clothes are strictly in the 1928 short skirt style, which is completely out of place in the time frame of the story.
+The film does reflect, however, some of the American societal issues following the war.
+During the war, women had greater freedom regarding employment and their role in society, and there was social pressure after the end of the war for them to return to their pre-war status.

-Principal photography took place in Hollywood, San Diego and Fallbrook, California.
+Principal photography took place in Hollywood, San Diego, and Fallbrook, California.

+Music

+The sound version of the film featured a theme song entitled "The Mating Call" which was composed by Frances Ring and Martin Roones.

 Reception

 Adorée received positive reviews for her performance in The Mating Call, even though it differed little from the wide-eyed "Euro-damsels" that were her trademark.

+Censorship

+One controversial scene features a night-time nude swim by Adorée, followed by her wearing a wet chemise.
+After Ontario censors cut almost 1,000 feet from the film, the draw at the Pantages Theatre in Toronto fell to under $10,000, a drop of $9,000 from the prior week.
+Canadian distributors, when serious cuts were required by censors such that plot continuity was damaged, had adopted a policy to decline to show "butchered" films and instead returned the film to the United States to save the import duty.

 Preservation

-This film, long thought to be lost, was discovered in the archives of Howard Hughes at the University of Nevada, Las Vegas.
+A print of The Mating Call, long thought to be lost, was discovered in the archives of Howard Hughes at the University of Nevada, Las Vegas.
 The Mating Call was preserved by the Academy Film Archive, in conjunction with UNLV, in 2016.